ovh/docs/pages/network/vrack_services/global/guide.en-gb.md

 The request can combine any of the following actions without interruption (i.e. the service will not be interrupted during the update)
 - Update the display name of the vRack service
 - Create a subnet
-- Delete a subnet
+- Delete a subnet with no Service Endpoints
 - Update a subnet:
     - Update the display name
-    - Create one or more Service Endpoints
+    - Create one or more Service endpoints
-    - Delete one or more Service Endpoints

 Note that a Subnet with multiple Service Endpoints can be created in the same request body.